wgnator/wanted-preonboarding-fe-engall/README.md

-# EngAll Tutor Schedule Management Project
+# Tutor Schedule Management Site

+Created by Woongi Han
 ## How to run:

 ### Run json-server